 If you worked and earned super while visiting Australia on a temporary visa, you may be eligible to withdraw your super funds through the Departing Australia Super Payment (DASP) program.

 After leaving Australia, you can claim your super through the online Australian Taxation Office (ATO) DASP online application.
-If you have any questions about this process contact the ATO or our Helpline team.
+If you have any questions about this process, contact us or the ATO.

 Main things you need to know:

 to claim, you must be either a non-resident or on an eligible temporary resident's visa

 you can't make a claim if you're an Australian citizen, permanent resident or New Zealand citizen

 claims are made as cash lump sums and can’t be rolled into another overseas fund.